ibm-cloud-docs/monitoring/platform/platform_metrics_working.md

     You can monitor metrics from enabled-monitoring services on the {{site.data.keyword.cloud_notm}} in the region where the service is available.

-* You can configure 1 instance only of the {{site.data.keyword.mon_full_notm}} service per region to collect *platform metrics* in that location.
+* You can configure only 1 instance of the {{site.data.keyword.mon_full_notm}} service per region to collect *platform metrics* in that location.

     To configure a monitoring instance, you must set the *platform metrics* configuration setting.

-    To configure platform metrics, you must be assigned the IAM Editor role or higher for the IBM Cloud Monitoring with monitoring service.
+    To configure platform metrics, you must be assigned the IAM Editor role or higher for the {{site.data.keyword.mon_full_notm}} service.

-* If a monitoring instance in a region is already enabled to collect platform metrics, metrics from enabled-monitoring services are collected automatically and available for monitoring through this instance.
+* If a monitoring instance in a region is already enabled to collect platform metrics, metrics from enabled-monitoring services are collected automatically and are available for monitoring through this instance.
 For more information about enabled-monitoring services, see [Cloud services](/docs/monitoring?topic=monitoring-cloud_services).

 * To monitor platform metrics for a service instance, check that the {{site.data.keyword.mon_full_notm}} instance is provisioned in the same region where the service instance that you want to monitor is provisioned.